-- Contain instrumental content that has previously been used in other tracks, such as samples or beats, even if now exclusively licensed to you
+- Contain instrumental content that has previously been used in other tracks (such as samples or beats) even if it's now exclusively licensed to you

-- Contain any ambient sound effects (like nature sounds), production loops (such as GarageBand loops) or samples from audio libraries (like Musicbed and Audiojungle)
+- Contain any ambient sound effects (like nature sounds), production loops (such as GarageBand loops), or samples from audio libraries (like Musicbed or AudioJungle)